Shardul-Pathak/Library-App-Honors/README.md

 ## License

-This project is part of the 4th Semester Honors Assignment at RBU (Rajasthan Bhagwati University).
+This project is part of the 4th Semester Honors Assignment at RBU.

 ---